suha98/Analysis-of-Amazon-Bestselling-Books-2009-2019/README.md

 After downloading the data, I manually added the 'Genre' column by looking up the authors.

-A range of insights were gained from the data.
-Below, I've summarized my results.
-The notebook and my edited dataset have been uploaded in the repository.
+A range of insights were gained from the data; the notebook and my edited dataset have both been uploaded in the repository.